apop2/GopRotate/README.md

 # UefiGopRotate
 A EDK2 Package that supplies a UEFI driver that will bind on top of Graphics Output Devices and rotate any Blt operations by 0, 90, 180 or 270 degrees.
+The rotation can be set via PCD value, or it can be changed dynamically via a per Graphics Output device protocol.

 # Adding the GopRotate Dxe driver
 Add the package to your EDK2 tree (to the GopRotate directory).
 In your project's DSC, add the line